The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

 • History, occasion, Art Deco, the defining luxury train → Venice Simplon-Orient-Express.
 Nothing else competes on heritage.

-• Intimacy, whisky, Scottish wilderness, small-group atmosphere → Royal Scotsman.
+• Intimacy, whisky, Scottish wilderness, small-group feel → Royal Scotsman.
 40 guests, 3:1 staff, mahogany and malt.

 • The most spectacular Alpine scenery available by rail → Glacier Express.
 Eight hours of continuous mountain drama.